 You must apply to have a dropped kerb and crossing installed.

-There is an application charge, which covers our costs of arranging for permissions to be granted and inspecting the work.
-The charge is either:
+The charge covers our costs of arranging for permissions to be granted and inspecting the work.

 You will need planning permission if you are applying for a dropped kerb on an A-road, B-road or C-road.
 Go to our planning applications section for information on permissions and fees.